 How to Leverage Channel Partner Performance Metrics

-Channel performance metrics mean nothing if you fail to assign value and leverage them for future strategies.
+Channel performance metrics mean nothing if you fail to assign value and leverage them for future sales and marketing strategies.
 Harness your newfound knowledge by doing the following:

 - Leverage performance metrics to motivate partners to improve.
 Be transparent about how program participants compare to their peers regarding the KPIs you care about the most.
-Take this a step further by offering a tiered commission structure; partners who surpass certain thresholds can earn greater shares of the profits.
+A valuable tool for communicating such metrics is a channel partner scorecard, ideally utilized consistently and uniformly across the program.